 Be careful during cold season!

-One thing that catches many nursing moms off-guard is how decongestants that contain pseudoephedrine (taken for a cold or allergies, for example), can decrease their milk supply.
+One thing that catches many nursing moms off-guard is that decongestants that contain pseudoephedrine (taken for a cold or allergies, for example) can decrease their milk supply.
 In one study of 8 lactating mothers, a single dose of pseudoephedrine reduced milk production by a whopping 24%.
-Also, according to kellymom.com, excessive doses of menthol— the active ingredient in cough drops— might also diminish your supply.
+Also, according to kellymom.com, excessive doses of menthol — the active ingredient in cough drops — might also diminish your supply.

 Beyond low milk supply – ahem, sorry, perceived low milk supply – galactagogues are often an extremely handy tool for other groups of women looking to breastfeed: mothers of preemies or NICU babies, adoptive mothers, and mothers suffering from an illness.
 Yes, non-birth mothers can lactate (or re-lactate).